bcsmith1/EAFTC_Pilot_Scale_Model/README.md

   <img src="Modelfeatureselect.JPG" alt="hi" class="inline"/>

   Both models are fairly accurate at the by-filter RMSE.
 The reduction of input variables had minimal impact on the models accuracy.
 This is promising as it would be ideal to develop a model with as few sensor inputs as possible to simply the cyber-physical systems hardware needs.
 Moving forward I am interested in expanding the data base to include more cold weather data and spring/fall data to increase the data set size.
+Removing additional variables that will be difficult to monitor are also future possibilities for improving this model before the model is implemented into a prediction system basis on the chamber.

 ### Class Exercise